jecki/DHParser/documentation_src/Overview.rst

 ====================

-DHParser is a parser-generator and domain-specific-language (DSL) construction kit that is designed to make the process of designing, implementing and revising as DSL as simple as possible.
+DHParser is a parser-generator and domain-specific-language (DSL) construction kit that is designed to make the process of designing, implementing and revising a DSL as simple as possible.
 It can be used in an adhoc-fashion for small projects and the grammar can be specified in Python like `pyparsing <https://pypi.org/project/pyparsing/>`_ or in a slightly amended version of the